OlivierLD/JOB/README.md

 # JavaHard
+### An Hardware I/O library for the Raspberry PI.

-Deeply inspired by the work [Gottfried Haider](https://github.com/gohai/processing) has done for the Raspberry PI to communicate with [Processing](http://processing.org).
+Deeply inspired by the work [Gottfried Haider](https://github.com/gohai/processing) (with his authorization) has done for the Raspberry PI to communicate with [Processing](http://processing.org).

+It is supposed to be as light as possible, and as close the the registers as possible.

+This should make the translation from `Python` or `C` code into `Java` easier.

+Based on Java 8 (uses lambdas, Streaming API, FunctionalInterfaces, etc).

 ---